 Called: 1995 Silk: 2015

-His shipping work encompasses both 'wet' collision and other Admiralty Court matters and 'dry' bill of lading and charterparty disputes.
+His shipping work encompasses both ‘wet’ collision and other Admiralty Court matters and ‘dry’ bill of lading and charterparty disputes.
 He regularly appears in the Commercial and Admiralty Court as well as in maritime (LMAA) arbitrations in London and in Hamburg (GMAA).
-He has recently been involved in the first West-African piracy case to be litigated in the High Court (“CAPE BIRD”) and has advised and acted for Owners and Charterers in relation to claims and interpleader proceedings arising from the insolvency of OW Bunkers - Stena Bulk AB v Copley Lloyd’s Rep Plus 5.
-He is the joint editor (with Nigel Meeson QC) of Admiralty Jurisdiction & Practice (4th edition, 2011) Informa.
+He is the joint editor of Admiralty Jurisdiction & Practice (2017), and has recently taken over joint editorship of Marsden on Collisions at Sea.
+He is chair of the Admiralty Bar Group www.admiraltybar.org.

-John is recommended in the current editions of The Legal 500 and Chambers UK as a 'Leading Junior' in the fields of Shipping and Commodities, Aviation, and Travel.
+John is recommended in the current editions of The Legal 500 and Chambers UK as a leading silk in the fields of Aviation, Shipping and Travel.

 "Intelligent, fearless and a superlative tactician in court"(Legal 500, 2016)

 “Absolutely brilliant, he is a very robust litigator.
-Wonderful with clients, he will not get browbeaten when people bring in formidable barristers against him”Chambers 2014)
+Wonderful with clients, he will not get browbeaten when people bring in formidable barristers against him”(Chambers UK, 2014)

 "John Kimbell has a 'commanding presence and precise intellect when it comes to complex, multi-jurisdictional matters'; 'smooth and polished'; 'a very tenacious, forthright litigator'"(Chambers UK, 2011)

 John regularly appears in the Admiralty Court and marine arbitrations in London and Hamburg.
 He has particular experience in collision cases.
-He is the joint editor (with Nigel Meeson QC) of Admiralty Jurisdiction & Practice (4th ed.
-2011) Informa.
+He is the joint editor (with Nigel Meeson QC) of Admiralty Jurisdiction & Practice (5th ed.
+2017) Informa and in 2018 one of the two new joint editors of Marsden on Collisions at Sea.
 He has recently appeared in:

 John has extensive experience in dealing with arbitrations outside London including significant involvement in arbitrations with their seats in Hamburg, New York, Frankfurt and Zurich.
 He has acted as an arbitrator in London and Hamburg.